 Here are some additional social media engagement tips:

-That last point is one of my favorite techniques, especially if you’re trying to create an effective customer retention strategy.
+That last point is one of our favorite techniques, especially if you’re trying to create an effective customer retention strategy.

 Everyone loves to get something free.
 So, give the people what they want.
 Or at least give them a chance to win.

 You can generate more revenue from your current customers by getting them to spend more money each time they make a purchase.